 I did manage to meet with one publisher who was also a fashion photographer and he gave me some invaluable advice – he said not to compromise on quality or my ideals, to only work with models who were represented by the best agencies and to work with a solid team of hair, make-up and styling.
 He also made a few calls to agencies for me by way of an introduction.
 This was an amazing thing to do for a newbie photographer and this has stuck with me ever since – in fact, this is my main motivation with the magazine – to pay that generosity forward.

 I am not bound to a style, I am not trying to sell anything other than the concept of the magazine; I simply want to provide an opportunity for new photographers to see their work published and to develop a network through which an emerging photographer could be introduced to their next client.
 The only attitude you will get from me is a positive one.
 I’ll be honest, there will be times when I will choose not to run a series of submitted images, but I will dig deeper in to your folio to help curate a selection of images that truly shows off your talent.

-There are now approximately 300 stories on the site, some emerging photographers, some established – each of them have faced the same challenges with their photography, the same highs, the same lows and they are happy to share that experience.
+There are now over 300 stories on the site, some emerging photographers, some established – each of them have faced the same challenges with their photography, the same highs, the same lows and they are happy to share that experience.

 Thanks for reading!